 The policies and procedures regarding the proper use, administration, and maintenance of oxygen, including safety protocols.

 Additional Disclosures.
 EOAI may develop specific documents that must be included with the Residency Agreement and disclosed to both current and prospective Residents.
 EOAI may require Residences to submit such documents to EOAI regularly or upon any change.
 EOAI may make these documents public.
+EOAI may require that the Residence post these documents on the Residence’s website in the form and format as prescribed by EOAI.
 Each Resident or Legal Representative executing the Residency Agreement must also sign any required documents in the presence of a witness.

 Disclosures Regarding Basic Health Services.
 A Residence providing Basic Health Services must create a written disclosure containing information pertaining to all Basic Health Services offered to current and prospective Residents.